 In her next show From Parlor to Print: Voices of Old Chicago, singer/writer Jamie O’Reilly will capture an explosive time in Chicago history, as a great city comes of age, from the early 1900s to the late 1920s.
 Through stories and songs, archival images and family photos, and video, she will share the rich aural history of her Irish American family (who have been in Chicago for over 120 years), and of other formidable literary figures, whose voices were heard in poems, newspaper columns, on stage and on radio.
 And whose voices were the inspiration for the songbird-vocal styling for which Jamie is known, as she is performs songs — from the front parlor to chamber concert repertoire; from vaudeville to music hall stages.

 With From Parlor to Print: Voices of Old Chicago, Jamie is creating a living history project, bringing myriad skills and talent and extensive cultural arts network of artists, presenters, businesses, historic venues and the media, to a public thirsting for hope and connection.
 And creating a legacy for the next generation of O’Reillys.
 (See the Roots in Ireland video)

 With support from granting organizations and patrons, Jamie plans to create a new show, with a multimedia presentation, with songs and stories from the In Old Chicago program as well as new material.

 2022 – 2023 Current live programs from Jamie O’Reilly

 - In Old Chicago: Stories and Songs of a Beloved City

 - Tough Broads and Tender Lasses: Songs of Resilience

 - Gramma Jamie’s Children’s Storytime at the Sweden Shop

-- Roots Salons, musical evenings at Tre Kronor Swedish Bistro
+- Roots Salons, musical evenings at Tre Kronor Swedish Bistro and other venues

 MORE ABOUT JAMIE